z-aki/z-aki.github.io/docs/vuln/posts/cioins.md

 title: Council of Insurance Ombudsman CIOINS API Vulnerabilities 2024
 date:
   created: 2025-08-13
-  updated: 2025-08-13
+  updated: 2025-09-12
 ---

-Council of Insurance Ombudsman CIOINS website (<https://cioins.co.in>) had numerouos vulnerabilities covering several OWASP TOP 10 categories in 2024.
-After reporting it to CERT-in (they don't have a direct email for this (they denied this information in the [RTI](../../rti/posts/cioins.md))), they simply masked the issue with bogus encryption with key exposed in the front-end source code.
+Council of Insurance Ombudsman CIOINS website (<https://cioins.co.in>) had numerous vulnerabilities covering several OWASP TOP 10 categories in 2024.
+The vulnerabilities allowed access to a complainant's phone, email, address, dob, policy number, complaint details and any award passed.
+After reporting it to CERT-in (CIOINS doesn't have a direct email for this), they simply masked the issue with bogus encryption with key exposed in the front-end source code.

 After a followup, a proper fix was implemented but with significant delay.